 Becker likens the process that takes place in the brain under properly dosed and administered ketamine as “turning down the ego” and escaping our “consensus consciousness reality” to reach a deeper level of self.

 For those not yet familiar with psychedelics as a form of substance abuse rehabilitation, putting someone under the spell of ketamine may seem like an odd form of treatment for someone who’s already in the throes of drug addiction—like trying to extinguish a house fire with a flamethrower.
-But from psilocybin, to LSD, peyote, ibogaine, and beyond, psychedelics are increasingly considered an effective tool in the drug rehabilitation process.
+But from psilocybin—the psychoactive component in shrooms—to LSD, peyote, ibogaine, and beyond, psychedelics are increasingly considered an effective tool in the drug rehabilitation process.
 Researchers have been interested in ketamine’s potential as a psychotherapeutic addiction treatment for decades.

 In a 2002 study coming out of Russia, researchers from the St. Petersburg Research Center of Addictions and Psychopharmacology published the results of a double-blind, randomized clinical trial that assessed the effects of ketamine psychotherapy on 70 patients with heroin use disorders.
 The patients in the experimental group were administered a hallucinogenic dose of ketamine, while the patients in the control group were given a much lower, non-psychedelic dose.
 At the end of the study, the researchers found that the psychedelic-dose of ketamine “produced a significantly greater rate of abstinence in heroin addicts” within the two years following the study.
 This psychedelic dose of ketamine also resulted in a more significant, and longer lasting reduction in patients’ heroin cravings, and even an improvement in “nonverbal unconscious emotional attitudes.”